heroLFG/hugo-herolfg-site/content/posts/the-engineer.md

 Economics is the study of social interaction. (secrets, lies, ignorance, information, noise)

-Cybernetics is the study of communications in relationship to system outputs.
+Cybernetics is the study of communications in relationship to system outputs. (education)

 Cybernetics, as a practice, uses observation of outcomes to actions as inputs for further action.